-Average median salary of phlebotomist in the US is $28,018 per year.
+The average median salary of phlebotomists in the US is $32,020 per year.
 Of course, it depends greatly on many variables, such as experience, location, type of facility where you will work, etc. Below you can find factors that will influence your phlebotomist salary (most important come first):

-What is even more interesting, relocating from Idaho to New York, for example, can potentially increase your salary almost 2 times (from $22,000 to $41,000), of course this data also depends on a number of respondents, their experience and numerous other factors, but it’s a fact that location is main infleuncer here.
+What is even more interesting, relocating from Idaho to New York, for example, can potentially increase your salary almost 2 times (from $22,000 to $41,000), of course, this data also depends on the number of respondents, their experience, and numerous other factors, but it’s a fact that location is the main influencer here.

 Phlebotomists working in rural areas seem to be paid less compared to those who work in urban areas, but the workload is also lower.